Neurodiversity

 Neurodiversity can thrive with the introduction of inclusive language

-Person-First and Identity-first Language Terms
+Person-First and Identity-First Language Terms

 For example, using person-first language means starting sentences with “a person with…” or “an individual with…” and ending statements with “with…”.
-In the phrase “a person with Autism”, the sentence separates the person.
-Instead, the phrase “an Autistic person” is preferred by Autistic people since it describes a part of their identity that they value and pride.
+In the phrase “a person with Autism Spectrum Disorder”, the sentence separates the person.
+Instead, the phrase “Autistic people” is preferred by the Autism community, since it describes a part of their identity that they value and pride.

-And in some cases, terminology such as ADHD can prove grammatically problematic, since you cannot “be ADHD”.
-Alongside outdated naming practices, this is one of the reasons avid campaigners are advocating for a renaming of the condition.
+And in some cases, terminology such as Attention Deficit Hyperactivity Disorder (ADHD) can prove grammatically problematic, since unlike “Autistic people”, you cannot have “ADHD people”.
+Alongside outdated naming practices, this is one of the reasons avid campaigners worldwide are advocating for a renaming of the condition.

 What is Ableist Language?